Kishorekumar-03-sec/JKFLIPFLOP-USING-IF-ELSE/README.md

 qbar=~q;
 end
 endmodule
-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+/* Program for flipflops and verify its truth table in quartus using Verilog programming.*/
-*/

 **RTL LOGIC FOR FLIPFLOPS**
 ![Screenshot 2024-12-01 145908](https://github.com/user-attachments/assets/41d092db-e398-4c38-934d-8279a82e7ee4)